 It doesn’t show up well in the photograph, but that burr comb is about four inches high.
-We cleaned it up and it wasn’t a disaster.
-And now we know: If you’re going to use follower boards, use them in both boxes right from the start.
+I cleaned it up and it wasn’t a disaster.
+And now I know: If I’m going to use follower boards, I need to use them in both boxes right from the start.

-Other than that, we haven’t had any problems with the follower boards.
+Other than that, I haven’t had any problems with the follower boards.
 Both boxes in the hive have follower boards now, and the hive is booming.